 This Reignite Weekend is led by Cathy Vivian, who has been trained personally by Jody Day, the Founder of Gateway Women.

 Cathy is 54 and lives in Hinkley, Leicestershire with her husband and cat.
 Childless herself due to long term singleness and a chronic health condition during her last fertile years, Cathy attended her first Reignite Weekend with Jody in London in 2015 and has since been become a very active member of Gateway Women, both on and offline.
-She regularly organises a local Gateway Women meetup group in her area, and provided logistical and admin support for the first UK NOMO Conference that took place in October 2016.
+She is involved in several local Gateway Women meetup groups in her area, and provided logistical and admin support for the first UK NOMO Conference that took place in October 2016.
 After chronic health issues led to early retirement from her business life, Cathy retrained as a Bowen Technique practitioner and uses this, and other modalities, to support those in chronic pain.
 In 2017, Cathy trained with Jody to become licensed as a ‘GW Sister’ to help spread the life-changing healing & sisterhood of the Reignite Weekend further afield.

 Over the course of the Reignite Weekend you will:

 - Unpick the assumptions that the culture has about motherhood (and non-motherhood) and let go of what doesn’t ‘fit’ you.